-The City of Grand Forks has had a Rental Inspection Program for over 40 years.
-The program has evolved and improved over the decades as needs arose.
+The City of Grand Forks has had a Rental Inspection Program for over 40 years, and this program has evolved and improved over the decades as needs arose.
 The Rental Inspection Program inspects every rental unit in the City approximately every 5 years or with complaints/concerns as they are reported.
-A rental unit is defined as any dwelling unit containing kitchen, bathroom and sleeping facilities and having any portion of the housing unit occupied by someone other than the owner of the property or their family.
+A rental unit is defined as any dwelling unit containing a kitchen, bathroom, and sleeping facilities and having any portion of the housing unit occupied by someone other than the owner of the property or their family.
 A rental unit can be in a single family home or a multiple family building.

-To better deal with problematic rental properties in single family neighborhoods, a rental licensing requirement was established for one and two family rental units in 2006.
+To better deal with problematic rental properties within single family neighborhoods, a rental licensing requirement was established for one-and-two-family rental units in 2006.
 The City has created the licensing program in response to concerns expressed by the public.
-Rental licensing allows for a mechanism to communicate with landlords, managers and tenants.
-The code outlining this requirement is in section 21-0603.
-It reads as follows: License Required: It is unlawful for any person, as the owner, manager or other person having control of any rental unit, to lease, rent, offer for rent or lease, or permit to be leased, rented or offered for rent or lease, any rental unit within the city unless the rental unit has been licensed under this article.
+Rental licensing allows for a mechanism to communicate with landlords, managers and tenants, as outlined in section 21-0603. of Grand Forks City Code.

 How is a rental unit identified?

 Multiple family units (3 plex or greater) are sorted by computer.

 One and Two family dwellings are more difficult to identify.
 The computer can sort out which properties are/may be rentals by comparing owner’s mailing address with property address.
 This is a good first step but not always accurate or timely.